terryn/explainit/free_code_camp-js.md

 Functional programming is more like both opening the door, and then before the program finishes, closing it again.
 So in the end, everything goes back to where it originally was.
 This raises the question of what the heck the point is.
 If we can never open a door and keep it open, we can never step through it and you're stuck.
 Functional programming fixes this by cheating: it can produce side-effects, but it does its hardest to avoid doing so as much as possible.
 How functional programs produce side-effects will be explained further, but the main idea is that they *avoid* this as much as possible.

-One of the benefits of functional programming is that can be easier to reason about the program's structure.
-By having this contraint of changing almost nothing, we can more clearly see what our program actually does.
+One of the main benefits of functional programming is that it **can be easier to reason about the program's structure**.
+By having this contraint of changing almost nothing and breaking our program into many small functions, we can more clearly see what our program actually does.

 ```javascript
 function TheDude () {